Mamadou208/mw-react/README.md

 # Muiswerk React Tutorial #

-## Introduction
+## Introduction ##

-> An introduction or lead on what problem you're solving.
-Answer the question, "Why does someone need this?"

 ## Installation ##

-> To get this project up and running you will need a couple of node modules:
+To get this project up and running you will need a couple of node modules:
  * react
  * prop-types
  * react-dom